funrobot0804/MSI_AMR-bridge-to-ROS2/README.md

 # Overview
-This package provides a msi core library.
+This is a program used to bridge MSI AMR to a ROS2 node.

 - Feature